 2019 Judge Roster

-Get to know the Technical and Aesthetic Judges who will be participating in the 2019 Judging & Competition.
+Get to know the Technical and Aesthetic Judges who participated in the 2019 Judging & Competition.

 MaryAnne is a William Neal Reynolds Distinguished Professor in the Department of Food, Bioprocessing and Nutrition Sciences, Southeast Dairy Foods Research Center, North Carolina State University where she conducts research on the flavor and flavor chemistry of dairy foods.
 Her research is focused on understanding how processing steps influence flavor and consumer perception of foods.
 MaryAnne has published more than 245 peer-reviewed manuscripts and given more than 300 invited industry presentations.
 MaryAnne is the Past President of the American Dairy Science Association, the Director of the Southeast Dairy Foods Research Center and the Director of the NC State Sensory Services Center.
 MaryAnne is an ADSA and IFT Fellow.